cedrickchee/awesome-transformer-nlp/README.md

   - Uses smart caching to improve the learning of long-term dependency in Transformer.
 Key results: state-of-art on 5 language modeling benchmarks, including ppl of 21.8 on One Billion Word (LM1B) and 0.99 on enwiki8.
 The authors claim that the method is more flexible, faster during evaluation (1874 times speedup), generalizes well on small datasets, and is effective at modeling short and long sequences.
 2. [Conditional BERT Contextual Augmentation](https://arxiv.org/abs/1812.06705) by Xing Wu, Shangwen Lv, Liangjun Zang, Jizhong Han and Songlin Hu.
 3. [SDNet: Contextualized Attention-based Deep Network for Conversational Question Answering](https://arxiv.org/pdf/1812.03593) by Chenguang Zhu, Michael Zeng and Xuedong Huang.
+4. [Language Models are Unsupervised Multitask Learners](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) by Alec Radford, Jeffrey Wu, Rewon Child, David Luan, Dario Amodei and Ilya Sutskever.
+5. [The Evolved Transformer](https://arxiv.org/abs/1901.11117) by David R. So, Chen Liang and Quoc V. Le.
+  - They used architecture search to improve Transformer architecture.
+Key is to use evolution and seed initial population with Transformer itself.
+The architecture is better and more efficient, especially for small size models.

 ## Articles